 - Hydrate.
 Apply a light, unscented lotion, aftershave or a rub in a bit of pre-shaving oil.

 - Fight irritation and bumps.
 In this area because of thick and curly hair, it has a tendency of getting ingrown hairs.
-Tend Skin (compare prices) can help with razor rash, irritation, bumps and ingrown hairs.
+Tend Skin (buy direct) can help with razor rash, irritation, bumps and ingrown hairs.

 - If you keep getting irritation then use a single blade razor and only shave in the direction of growth.

 - Taking a small mirror in the shower can help you see better.
 Shaving while showering may be easier over a bath because you can prop up legs on side of stall.